 This document describes some low level details about the internals of Firefox preferences.
 These details are important to understand when changing preferences, either in Firefox directly or via external mechanisms like Shield.

 Preferences are represented as a key/value store.
 Keys are dotted strings (such as

-browser.startup.homepage) and value are strings, integers, or booleans.
-Although the key of a preference implies a tree structure (
+browser.startup.homepage) and values are strings, integers, or booleans.
+The key of a preference implies a tree structure (

 homepage being a child of

 startup being a child of